Stainless Steel Pipes

 Seamless Pipe – Seamless piping are formed when drawing the billet over a piercing rod to hollow out the shell.
 By piercing the metal through the center, you never create any structural deficiency because it never loses that integrity and never diminishes the hull.

-Welded Pipe – Welded pipes is by rolling the plates and connecting them together.
+Welded Pipe – Welded pipes are made by rolling the plates and connecting them together.
 This process can be necessary if there is the requirement for extremely long pieces of pipe.

 Mill Finish – This is the standard finish for stainless steel pipes.